Barry Allen: Blackest Night

 He stops at the city's memorial, where he witnesses the arrival of the Black Lanterns' demonic lord, Nekron, and his disciples Scar and Black Hand.
 The Justice League, the Titans, Wally, and Bart arrive to aid Barry to take a stand against Nekron.
-Nekron reveals that all the resurrected heroes are tied to him, because he allowed them to rise again.
+Nekron reveals that all the resurrected heroes are tied to him because he allowed them to rise again.
 As such they belong to him.
 Nekron then used a series of black rings to turn Superman, Wonder Woman, Troia, Green Arrow, Bart, and several other resurrected heroes into Black Lanterns.
 Barry and Hal find themselves being targeted by black rings and are forced to flee or risk joining the others as Black Lanterns.

-Barry manages to save himself and Hal through time travel two seconds forward, leaving the rings with no present targets.
+Barry saves himself and Hal through time travel two seconds forward, leaving the rings with no present targets.
 As Barry and Hal rejoin the heroes against Nekron and his army, Ganthet, one of the Guardians of the Universe and a leader of the Blue Lantern Corps, summons a blue power ring and Barry is chosen as a Blue Lantern so he would be more effective during the battle.

 After being chosen as a Blue Lantern, Barry joins forces with the veteran Blue Corps member Saint Walker to continue battling the Black Lanterns alongside the understanding of the potentials and limitations of his new power ring.
-During the battle, Barry is forced to fight his own grandson, who his ring detects is still alive but would eventually die if not free from the black ring soon.
-Barry is shown to be skilled with his ring in creating energy constructs based on his imagination and an ability of flight (possibly because of the understanding with Hal's ring), as he is able to create images of Bart as Impulse and Kid Flash against him to make him feel again.
-Barry's plan almost works as Bart reacts to the images of his past and the constructs begin to attempt to take the black ring from him, but later is interrupted by the Black Lantern Professor Zoom and Solovar.
+During the battle, Barry is forced to fight his own grandson, who his ring detects is still alive but would die if not free from the black ring soon.
+Barry is shown to be skilled with his ring in creating energy constructs based on his imagination and the ability to fly (possibly because of the understanding with Hal's ring), as he can create images of Bart as Impulse and Kid Flash against him to make him feel again.
+Barry's plan almost works as Bart reacts to the images of his past, and the constructs attempt to take the black ring from him, but later is interrupted by the Black Lantern Professor Zoom and Solovar.
 Wally and Walker later join Barry to fight against them.
-Barry and Bart temporarily joined the White Lantern Corps during the final events of Blackest Night.
+Barry and Bart temporarily joined the White Lantern Corps near the end of Blackest Night.